Asterism1985/phs_driver/README.md

 ## Install cordova plugin
 We should use "ionic plugin add name_of_plugin" instead for "cordova plugin add"

-## Run app for debug.
+## Run app for debug on Browser
-The build is using those commands below.
-After that, it will run the app on browser
-1. npm install
+1. npm install (we will run this command if there is a new lib added)
 2. gulp
 3. ionic serve
+After that, it will run the app on browser
 ## Build app for debug.
 1. npm install
 2. gulp